 The bezel has a blue/black Cerachrom (Rolex’s own version of ceramic) insert.
 It also features a crystal made of scratch-resistant sapphire, with Cyclops lens.
 Its bi-directional winding has a Perpetual rotor, and a folding Oysterlock safety clasp with an Easylink comfort extension link.

 One of the most distinctive features about the GMT Master II is that it’s waterproof to 100 m.
 That works out to about 330 feet, where water pressure is a factor.
 So unless you’re a deep-sea diver, this watch will withstand almost any kind of exposure to moisture.
 It also has a bi-directional, rotatable 24-hour graduated bezel, with engraved numerals and graduations.

 The GMT Master II has a 24-hour fourth hand which is directly linked to the standard 12-hour hand, and displays the same time zone.
 This was a feature intentionally designed in for those Pan Am crew members of the 1950’s.
-They could set the watch to GMT time zone for requirements of the job.
+However, they could set the watch to GMT time zone for requirements of the job.
 Then they could read a different time zone off the rotatable 24-hour scale bezel.
 The GMT time zone readings were required for weather forecasts and flight scheduling.
 The alternative display showed the actual time in the local time zone.